The History of USC Aiken

 The institution began forming a limited number of sports teams as part of the NAIA in the 1960s.
 USC Aiken student-athletes adopted the Pacers as their mascot, named for Aiken’s well-known status as an equestrian community.
 In 1990, USC Aiken achieved NCAA Division II status and became a charter member of the highly-competitive Peach Belt Conference.
 Today, Pacer Athletics hosts 11 varsity men’s and women’s sports teams, including the three-time national champion men’s golf team.

 Since 1961, five leaders have navigated the University’s path.
 Mr. Chris Sharp (1961-1962), Mr. Bill Casper (1963-1983), Dr. Robert Alexander (1983-2000), Dr. Thomas Hallman (2000-2012), and Dr. Sandra Jordan (2012–current) have overseen the campus as it has grown from a commuter institution to a more traditional, residentially-based campus.

-Today, USC Aiken has ranked in the top three public baccalaureate colleges in the South by U.S.News & World Report’s guide “America’s Best Colleges” for sixteen consecutive years.
+Today, USC Aiken has ranked in the top three public baccalaureate colleges in the South by U.S.News & World Report’s guide “America’s Best Colleges” for seventeen consecutive years.
 More than 3,200 students attend the university, and approximately 500 students graduate each year.
 USC Aiken is “The University of Choice,” providing bachelor’s and master’s degrees in 47 programs of study while delivering many of the offerings of a large university on a small, friendly campus with intimate class sizes and personal attention.
 The commitment to continuing partnerships is woven into the fabric of the campus’ culture.